 Chemoimmunotherapy with fludarabine, cyclophosphamide, and rituximab (FCR) is the gold-standard regimen for physically fit patients with chronic lymphocytic leukemia (CLL).
 The regimen is brief and inexpensive and patients younger than 65 years, without comorbidities and with mutations in IGHV, usually achieve long-term durable remissions.
 On the contrary, patients older than 65 years, or with comorbidities, often cannot tolerate a full treatment course.

-In this paper, Carmen D Herling, Department I of Internal Medicine, Center for Integrated Oncology, Aachen-Bonn-Cologne-Duesseldorf, Cologne, Germany, and colleagues hypothesized that the duration of response to FCR chemoimmunotherapy depends on differences in the expression of protein-coding genes.
+In this paper, Carmen D Herling, Department I of Internal Medicine, Center for Integrated Oncology, Aachen-Bonn-Cologne-Duesseldorf, Cologne, DE, and colleagues hypothesized that the duration of response to FCR chemoimmunotherapy depends on differences in the expression of protein-coding genes.
 Therefore, they developed and validated a 17-gene expression signature to identify patients that might achieve durable remissions following front-line FCR chemoimmunotherapy.

 Study design and patients1